-The quickest way to reach your destination, however, you need to transfer to another train at Tanah Merah Station because of the absence of direct line to the center of the city.
-First trip leaves at 5:20 AM on Monday-Saturday and 5:47 AM on Sunday and during public holidays, while the last train departs at 11:54 PM.
+The quickest way to reach your destination, however, you need to transfer to another train at Tanah Merah Station because of the absence of a direct line to the center of the city.
+The first trip leaves at 5:20 AM on Monday-Saturday and 5:47 AM on Sunday and during public holidays, while the last train departs at 11:54 PM.

 Another cost-effective means to reach the city is riding a bus.
 All the airport terminals have designated bus stops.
 Use your EZ-link card or pay the exact amount for the fare.